-Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+MCSE Course Sequence Chart Requirement = 24 credits Prerequisites Term 1 Term 2 CIS 137 BA 150 🖳 CIS 246 (recommended) 3 credits 3 credits CIS 130 💻 CIS 201 CIS 247 3 credits (recommended) 3 credits CIS 243 CIS 248 CIS 145 🖳 3 credits 3 credits (recommended) CIS 245 CIS 249 Microsoft Office Specialist (MOS) Course Sequence Chart Business Occupations Department

-Business Occupations

-Microsoft Software Support (Designed Skill Set) This Designed Skill Set is designed as an entry point for job opportunities using Microsoft desktop applications.
-In particular, this Designed Skill Set is for the person wanting to combine the use of word processing, spreadsheet, database and presentation graphics skills in an office environment.
+Microsoft Software Support (Skill Set) This Skill Set is designed as an entry point for job opportunities using Microsoft desktop applications.
+In particular, this Skill Set is for the person wanting to combine the use of word processing, spreadsheet, database and presentation graphics skills in an office environment.
 Students need to have basic keyboarding skills.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-Multimedia Development (Designed Skill Set) This Designed Skill Set is designed as an entry point for job opportunities that include Multimedia development.
-In particular, this Designed Skill Set is for the person wanting to combine interactive multimedia skills with video, sound and the Web.
+Multimedia Development (Skill Set)

+This Skill Set is designed as an entry point for job opportunities that include multimedia development.
+In particular, this Skill Set is for the person wanting to combine interactive multimedia skills with video, sound and the Web.
 Students need to have strong basic computer skills.
-Students without strong basic computer skills (specifically Microsoft Windows and file management skills) may need to develop these skills.
+Students without strong basic computer skills (specifically Microsoft Windows and file management skills) will need to develop these skills.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-Business Occupations COMPUTER INFORMATION SYSTEMS: Designed Skill Sets Project Management (Designed Skill Set) This Designed Skill Set is designed as an entry point for job opportunities that include assisting with the management of project-based work in a team environment.
-In particular, this Designed Skill Set is for the person wanting to learn to plan, direct, monitor, adjust and control projects.
+COMPUTER INFORMATION SYSTEMS: Skill Sets Project Management (Skill Set) This Skill Set is designed as an entry point for job opportunities that include assisting with the management of project-based work in a team environment.
+In particular, this Skill Set is for the person wanting to learn to plan, direct, monitor, adjust and control projects.
 This person may identify issues of scope, resources, availability, resource expertise, budget constraints and deadlines.
 Students need to have strong basic computer skills combined with a strong knowledge of computer software and hardware.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-Web Graphics Specialist (Designed Skill Set)
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Web Graphics Specialist (Skill Set) This Skill Set is designed as an entry point for job opportunities that include multimedia development.
+In particular, this Skill Set is for the person wanting to combine coding, digital images and animations using application software to build a Web site.
+Students need to have strong basic computer skills.
+Students without strong basic computer skills (specifically Microsoft Windows and file management skills) will need to develop these skills.